 We acquired U.S. development and commercialization rights to Zepzelca in early 2020, and launched six months thereafter, with an indication for treatment of patients with SCLC with disease progression on or after platinum-based chemotherapy.
 Our education and promotional efforts are focused on SCLC-treating physicians.
 We are continuing to raise awareness of Zepzelca across academic and community cancer centers.
-In collaboration with F. Hoffmann-La Roche Ltd, or Roche, we have an ongoing Phase 3 pivotal clinical trial in first-line extensive stage SCLC of Zepzelca in combination with Tecentriq® (atezolizumab).
+In collaboration with F. Hoffmann-La Roche Ltd, or Roche, we have an ongoing Phase 3 pivotal clinical trial in maintenance treatment for extensive-stage SCLC of Zepzelca in combination with Tecentriq® (atezolizumab) following induction therapy with carboplatin, etoposide and Tecentriq.
+In October 2024, we announced positive top-line results from the trial showing a statistically significant and clinically meaningful benefit for Zepzelca and atezolizumab in combination in the first-line maintenance setting.
+We plan to submit a supplemental New Drug Application, or sNDA, in the first half of 2025 to support this combination in the first-line maintenance setting.

-Defitelio is the first and only approved treatment for patients with VOD, severe VOD, or sVOD with renal or pulmonary dysfunction following HSCT by regulatory authorities in the U.S., Europe, Japan and other markets.
+Defitelio is the first and only approved treatment for patients with VOD, severe VOD, or sVOD, or VOD with renal or pulmonary dysfunction following HSCT by regulatory authorities in the U.S., Europe, Japan and other markets.
 There was a significant decline in the number of patients receiving HSCT due to the effects of the COVID-19 pandemic.
 Moving forward, while HSCT procedures are gradually returning to pre-pandemic numbers, we expect changes in chemotherapy regimens and the increasing use of cell therapies to potentially lower the incidence of sVOD; additionally, there has been a reduction of prophylactic use of Defitelio in Europe.